 After this first step, a general election was held in late 1991 to replace the whole National Assembly.
 The newly elected body, which was still dominated by the KMT, met in 1992 to discuss further amendments to the constitution and adopt 8 new articles.
-The most important amendment was to introduce direct, rather than indirect, election of the president by "the entire electorate in the free area of the Republic" (effective from the 1996 election), while maintaining the National Assembly's right of recall.
+The most important amendment was to introduce direct, rather than indirect, election of the president 'by the people in the free area of the Republic' (effective from the 1996)

+election), while maintaining the National Assembly's right of recall (Taiwan Documents Project, undated).
 The other features included giving the National Assembly the power of consent for appointments of leaders and Grand Justices of the Judicial Yuan (the constitutional court).
-As a result of the 1991 and 1992 changes, the basic institutions for a semipresidential system with clear checks on the president was now in place.
-From 1992 the executive constraint score in Polity IV is lifted to a 5.
+As a result of the 1991 and 1992 changes, the basic institutions for a semi-presidential system with clear checks on the president were now in place.
+From 1992 the executive constraint score in Polity IV is lifted to 5.